MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 Our first time consuming task was to download the data.
 This was downloaded from huggingface which took a long time.
 We also spent an excessive amount of time trying to train our model on cloud.
 Some main factors contributing to this issue, was our funding running short and having to authenticate multiple frameworks within a docker container. s194333 created the project on GCP, however she quickly (within 48 hours) ran short on funding (complementary of the course) due to operations ineracting with the *bucket* storing our data.
 We aren't entirely certain as to what depleted the grants, however this greatly restricted our work.
 From docker we needed to authenticate dvc, GCP, in addition to `wandb`.
 This proved tremendously cumbersome as the authentication requires certfication, which we would preferably avoid storing in the docker image.
 During this process we spent a lot of time debugging.
 Due to long building times errors didn't occur immediatly, which resulted in a lot of reapeated idle time.

 In general most of the tools and frameworks were relativly new for us, which resulted in a lot of google searches and unknown errors.
 The exercises significantly prepared us for conducting the project, however we still had a lot to learn when making the project.
-This challenged us in many ways, however we managed to overcome these one by one.
+This challenged us in many ways, however we ultimately managed to overcome these.

 ### Question 27